 - More modern: Reflects 2 years and 9 months of technical progress since the G5 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the G7 emerges as the winner of the match-up (4 : 1 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G7 is the clear winner of the contest (5 : 1 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the G5 or the G7 handle or perform in practice.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why hands-on reviews by experts are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic G5 (⇒ rgt)||HiRec||-||4.5/5||4.5/5||4.5/5||2012||599||discont.||check|

 |Panasonic GF7 (⇒ lft | rgt)||Rec||-||4.5/5||4.5/5||4.5/5||2015||599||discont.||check|

 |Panasonic G3 (⇒ lft | rgt)||88/100 HiRec||75/100 Silver||4.5/5||4.5/5||5/5||2011||599||discont.||check|